 The combination of very high energy (VHE; E > 100 GeV) and high energy (MeV to GeV) gamma-ray observations is a powerful method with which to view the universe.
 Towards this end, the Fermi and VERITAS projects have established a pilot program to support collaborative efforts to observe Fermi sources which will be awarded on a competitive basis.
 The programs that will be supported are those that are enhanced by the combination of Fermi observations with VHE observations made by VERITAS.
 The philosophy of the approach, in keeping with the missions of both Fermi and VERITAS, will be that of maximum scientific return for the entire scientific community.

 Specifically, investigators applying to this program will be awarded observing time on VERITAS in collaboration with the VERITAS team provided that the observations proposed do not conflict with the existing VERITAS long-term science plan and that they are technically feasible.
 In turn, the Fermi guest investigator (GI) program will award funding to successful U.S.-based investigators requesting a collaboration with VERITAS through the GI process.
-These proposals would include VERITAS observations that are directly relevant to the proposed Fermi Guest Investigation, the latter being subject only to the constraints imposed by the Fermi Cycle-6 NRA and having a clearly identified Fermi related component.
+These proposals would include VERITAS observations that are directly relevant to the proposed Fermi Guest Investigation, the latter being subject only to the constraints imposed by the current Fermi NRA and having a clearly identified Fermi related component.
 The GI peer-review proposal-evaluation process will identify programs with sufficient science justification to be allocated funding by Fermi, and those that fall within the agreed-on range of VERITAS observing time will be allocated VERITAS observations barring unforeseen circumstances such as weather or technical difficulties.
 Note that VERITAS is a PI-lead instrument so these observations will be done in collaboration with the VERITAS team and will be subject to the VERITAS publication policy.

 Proposals for VERITAS observing time submitted through the Fermi GI program are likely to be successful only if they make use of the unique capabilities available by combining VERITAS and Fermi data.
 Proposers intending to request a collaboration with VERITAS are strongly encouraged to submit a notice of intent (NOI) via the Fermi SSC web site two months prior to the proposal submission deadline.
 This NOI will be confidentially shared with a VERITAS technical review board who will determine the technical feasibility of your study and suggest several scientists within the VERITAS team to collaborate with.
 You may submit a Fermi GI proposal without submitting an NOI but you will not benefit from the expertise of the VERITAS team in advance of preparing your submission.